pce-devel/PCE_Controller_Info/README.md

 There are 6 active lines (besides power and ground) on the connector, with two being driven by the console (SEL and CLR), and 4 being return signals from the joypad/peripheral.

+The original purpose of SEL was to as a multiplex selector for joypad inputs (which 4 inputs out of 8 to read), and the purpose of CLR was to reset a port counter for the multitap... but over time, these signal have been used for more complicated purposes on sophisticated peripherals (more on this in the "Signalling Protocols" section below).

 Electrically, the signals of SEL and CLR are generally pulled up by a 47K resistor on the peripheral to prevent issues on the internals of the peripherals if power is supplied but CLR/SEL are floating;
 this is not a likely case, but this is a protective measure.